Francisca

-The francisca (or francesca) is a throwing axe used as a weapon during the Early Middle Ages by the Franks, among whom it was a characteristic national weapon at the time of the Merovingians from about 500 to 750 and is known to have been used during the reign of Charlemagne (768–814).
+The francisca (or francesca) was a throwing axe used as a weapon during the Early Middle Ages by the Franks, among whom it was a characteristic national weapon at the time of the Merovingians (about 500 to 750 AD).
+It is known to have been used during the reign of Charlemagne (768–814).

 Although generally associated with the Franks, it was also used by other Germanic peoples of the period, including the Anglo-Saxons; several examples have been found in England.

 Etymology

 The term francisca first appeared in the book Etymologiarum sive originum, libri XVIII by Isidore of Seville (c.
 560–636) as a name used in Hispania to refer to these weapons "because of their use by the Franks".

 The historian Gregory of Tours (c.
 538–594) in his History of the Franks uses two Latin terms for the Frankish axe: securis and bipennis.

 The régime of Vichy France used the image of a stylised double-headed francisque as part of its iconography (compare fasces).